dmccreary/dmccreary/docs/transcripts/the-robo-ceo.md

 Other organizations have much better centralized control, where they have a big organizational strategy, hold strategy meetings, and everyone brainstorms and aligns their actions to that strategy.
 What if a subgraph in our knowledge graph represented those strategies?
 What if we could align all activities with those strategies and provide feedback and reward systems accordingly?

 Remember, our brains have constant feedback loops.
 If we’re hungry and we eat, we feel satiated and no longer hungry.
 We don’t have those feedback systems in organizations.
-So, the first thing we need to do to build this Robo-CEO is to model our organizational goals and strategies.
+So, the first thing we need to do to build this RoboCEO is to model our organizational goals and strategies.
 The second thing is to have sensors—just like our fingers, ears, and eyes—to sense what’s going on in our organization.
 We don’t need raw data; we need to create information from that data, classify it, and then provide feedback systems.

 For instance, if you want to go in a certain direction, but we see that strategy is not working or that a business unit has its own conflicting ideas, we need to realign things.
 I should mention that I work for a company with very decentralized control, so I see these issues all the time.
 Sometimes it feels like an army marching across a continent with everyone walking in random directions.

-The Robo-CEO is something we desperately need to align many internal company functions, but we also need to ensure it aligns with our social responsibility goals.
+The RoboCEO is something we desperately need to align many internal company functions, but we also need to ensure it aligns with our social responsibility goals.
 However, it will take time to get there.

 ## Symbiosis of the CEO and AI

 **Host:** The idea of the Robot CEO is not just to use AI to replace the CEO, but to create a symbiosis where the human CEO is supported by an AI system.
 The AI could process huge amounts of information, both from within and outside the company, and handle unstructured data.
 So, Dan, what do you think?
 How might this symbiosis work, what challenges could arise, and how could it be implemented?

 **Dan McCreary:** There’s a lot to consider here.
-When we think about the scalability of a Robo-CEO, it’s important to note that human beings have limited scalability.
+When we think about the scalability of a RoboCEO, it’s important to note that human beings have limited scalability.
 We can’t monitor every log feed of every operation and every code check-in.
 The CEO needs a cognitive assistant they can have a dialogue with, to get feedback.

 The idea is not just one but a series of cognitive assistants that populate an executive’s dashboard.
 Whenever we do a knowledge graph project, we perform a cost-benefit analysis.
 Costs are easy to measure: servers, software, people to load the data.
 Productivity of knowledge workers can also be measured: if a call center has to log into 15 different systems, the average phone call might take an hour.
 But if they have all the knowledge in front of them and a single view of the customer that displays in 100 milliseconds, those calls could take just five minutes, and most importantly, customer satisfaction would dramatically increase.